-Ms. Ethel Gardner has come from the most humble beginnings and has endured many tragedies.
-She grew up without a mother, a grandmother, or a female mentor; this had a significant impact on the life she would live.
-She was subjected to imprisonment and domestic violence, at the hand of her children’s’ father, which created an opportunity for her to not just survive, but thrive.
+Ethel Gardner came from humble beginnings and has endured many tragedies.
+She grew up without a mother, a grandmother, or a female mentor, and this had a significant impact on the life she would live.
+She was subjected to domestic violence, but which created the opportunity for Ethel to not just survive, but to thrive.

-Through the help of a friend, she found the courage to change her circumstances and pursue her destiny.
-She knew her calling was for a greater purpose and it would only be realized if she persevered and stepped out on faith.
-During her journey of freedom and discovery, tragedy once again disrupted her newfound peace.
+Through the help of a friend, Ethel found the courage to change her circumstances and pursue her destiny.
+Ethel realized she was called to a greater purpose and it could only be manifested by perseverance, so Ethel stepped out on faith.
+But during her journey of freedom and discovery, tragedy once again visited.

-One sad day, she received a call that her teenage son had been killed in an automobile accident.
-Up to this point, tragedy had a way of interfering with life, but this time, the pain endured was inexplicable, grossly unbearable and completely life-altering.
-How would she ever get beyond the pain?
+One sad day in March of 1992, Ethel received a call that her teenage son had been killed in an automobile accident.
+The pain Ethel endured was inexplicable, unbearable and completely life-altering.
+How could she ever get beyond this agony?

-With help from God, the support of her daughters, and ultimately the birth of her granddaughter, Kennedy Austin, life after loss became the objective.
-Ethel decided to empower herself by using her experiences and lessons learned to support others dealing with grief after loss.
-On March 13, 1993, she envisioned a family crisis intervention center and soon thereafter, she established the Kennedy Austin Foundation, a nonprofit organization aimed at providing education, physical support, and resources to women and families whose lives have been impacted by the loss of a child or domestic violence.
-Ms. Ethel has made it her mission to educate, equip, and empower women and show them that they too have the means to turn tragedy into triumph.
+With help from God, the support of her daughters, and ultimately the birth of her granddaughter, Kennedy Austin, life after loss became Ethel's objective.
+Ethel decided to empower herself by using her experiences to support others dealing with grief after loss.
+On March 13, 1993, Ethel established the Kennedy Austin Foundation, a nonprofit organization aimed at providing education, support, and resources to women and families whose lives have been impacted by the loss of a child or domestic violence.
+Ethel made it her mission to show women and families that they too have the means to turn tragedy into triumph.

-Ms. Ethel has worked tirelessly to provide all resource support free of charge, by bringing together community resources and by way of community donations.
-She also works with a team of volunteers who share her passion for people and she invites others to support her foundation’s mission.
+The foundation provides all resources and support free of charge by bringing together community resources and donations.
+The foundation also works with a team of volunteers who share a passion for people and she invites others to support the foundation’s mission.

 Can Good Come from a Broken Heart?
 The book portrays the life of the main character, Ethel, in a beautifully written narrative that will capture the readers hearts.
 She is a woman of strength and courage, sometimes coming across as witty in overcoming her obstacles.
 She is placed in a position where choices must be made from challenges during her childhood, the tragic loss of her only son, and dealing with peace within by giving into a Christlike life.